 Then the DNS is not reachable.
 Check your DNS setting on the ADSL Router.

 Problems with Upgrading

-The following lists the error messages that you may see during upgrading and the action to take.
+The following lists the error that you may see during upgrading and provides the action to take for solving the problem.

 Error: All the ADSL LEDs light up and cannot light off as usual.